Leather Types

 Choose the best leather type for your project and get answers to your questions like, "What is aniline leather?"

 In the current environment of rapidly changing design trends and fast furniture, understanding leather will help you choose the right pattern for each project.
-All the upholstery leathers Cortina finishes and sources are made on quality hides from responsible tanneries that meet Cortina's strict Environmental Stewardship and Social Responsibility standards.
+All the upholstery leathers that Cortina finishes and sources are made on quality hides from responsible tanneries that meet Cortina's strict Environmental Stewardship and Social Responsibility standards.
 We only source raw material from tanneries and areas where we can verify their sources, grades, and sustainability profiles, like the U.S., Italy, Germany, the Netherlands, and certain areas of Central and South America.
 With proper care, all Cortina leather will last longer than any other upholstery textile currently available.

 What is pure aniline leather?